 There is still a lot of rocks and roots to clear away, but before too long, this big brown square will be a lovely garden with a greenhouse and chicken coop.
 We’re hoping to eventually house goats in the back yard too (but that’s a ways off.)

 I’ll be tilling a lot of the area with a walk-behind tiller to get most of the roots and rocks out and loose, and then raking over one last time.
 After that, grass seed in the “someday goat” area.
+We contracted a fencing company in Ottawa to take care of the fence.
 The six foot moose fence will go up around the raised beds in the garden.
 The greenhouse plans have been planned and replanned, drawn and redrawn, and construction is underway.
 (Pics coming soon!)
 The chicken coop will probably be the last project, and chickens will be brought home.
 We’ve got a long ways to go, but seeing change is such a wonderful feeling!

 Tips for Renting a Bulldozer and Clearing Land